rainbowbreeze/ai_press_review_agent/README.md

-# YouTube Video Monitor
+# AI Press Review Agent

-A service that monitors multiple YouTube channels for new videos and sends detailed summaries to a Telegram chat using Gemini AI.
+A service that monitors multiple YouTube channels for new videos and sends detailed summaries to a Telegram chat.

 ## Setup